-Survey of the literature of the United States from 1914 to the present, including fiction, nonfiction, prose, and poetry from the Gilded Age to the present.
-This course includes, but is not limited to, the writings of Pound, Eliot, Hughes, Frost, Cather, O'Neill, Fitzgerald, and Faulkner.
+Survey of the literature of the United States from 1914 to the emergence of Postmodernism, including all major literary genres.
+This writings of authors such as Pound, Eliot, Hughes, Frost, Cather, O'Neill, Fitzgerald, and Faulkner.

 ENGL 482 Minority Voices and Literary Diversity in American Literature (3 units)